 Every pregnancy is potentially at risk from being affected by a Neural Tube Defect (NTD).
 However, the majority of cases globally could be prevented with simple primary prevention measures.
 The IF Global Prevention Initiative (IFGPI) aims to tackle the primary prevention of NTDs and hydrocephalus as a united global community.

 It’s goal is to unite all relevant organisations, NGOs, Governments, policy makers, health services, health professionals and individuals around the world to maximize the risk reduction of NTDs and hydrocephalus.
 The IFGPI is working towards WHO accreditation, with its aims being directly aligned with the UN Sustainable Development Goals.

-Fill out the form and join the IFGPI global community!
 It will show your commitment to raising folic acid awareness, advocating for folic acid fortification, and highlighting the need for better preconception care and more research to help reduce the incidence of neural tube defects and hydrocephalus.
+Subscribe today!